jjti/wordle/README.md

 <img width="1124" alt="Screen Shot 2022-01-31 at 10 10 13 PM" src="https://user-images.githubusercontent.com/13923102/151907681-f341c96e-a287-461b-8132-baf9ae02fdf2.png">

-Uses letter frequencies - of all remaining words - to guess next word.
+It uses the letter frequencies of all remaining words to guess the next one.